kreijack/bombrowser/tests/TESTS.md

 ### Test 9.16 - Edit code / Children panel - edit a field - wrong each

 Test description:
-- in the children panel, try to change a each in a row with a non number value
+- in the children panel, try to change the 'each' field in a row with a non number value

 Expected result: the cell become yellow